Omycron83/Notes/ML/Neural Network.md

 It measures the distance between the two and is thus to be minimized, which is done using certain optimizers as well as backpropagation.
 ## Backwards-Propagation
 In backpropagtion, the gradient w.r.t. each weight matrix $\theta_n$, $\nabla_{\theta_n} L$ is to be determined to then be used in various optimizers.
-This can be done using the chain rule and elementary
+This can be done using the chain rule and other elementary calculus.
+However, doing this calculation reveals a very efficient procedure thats easily implemented.
+One generally notes that we apply a number of functions to the input.

 ## Optimizers
 ## Regularization and Hyperparameter-Tuning